The Grand Lodge of British Freemasonry in Germany

 It currently has members from a variety of nations and in addition to the “resident members” in Germany, there are “non-resident members” all over the world.
 Currently lodges work under the GL BFG, are mainly in North Rhine-Westphalia and Lower Saxony, but are also represented in Hamburg, Munich, Berlin and just recently, Frankfurt.

-The Seal of the Grand Land Lodge of the Freemasons Order comprising a Triangle and a Key are combined with the Triangle and Key together which also symbolise the Trowel.
+The Seal of the Grand Land Lodge of the Freemasonry Order comprising a Triangle and a Key are combined with the Triangle and Key together which also symbolise the Trowel.
 The Chain is displayed in three sections each exposing three links and thus symbolising the “Three times Three” common to German Freemasonry.

 The EAGLE symbolises Germany,